Plain Jane (Wednesday Theatre)

 "Plain Jane" is a 1966 Australian TV movie.
 It stars Elspeth Ballantyne and was produced by Oscar Whitbread for the ABC.
+"Plain Jane" aired on 5 January 1966 in Sydney and Melbourne, and on 25 May 1966 in Brisbane.

 It was based on a TV play which had been performed by the BBC in 1963.

 Plot

 A man, Martin (Martin Magee), gets cold feet on the evening of his wedding to Kathleen.
 His friends give him advice, including a married couple, Adrian and Myrtle, but he is forced to make his own decision.